Frame-based editor: Relation to block-based editors and text editors

 Frame-based editors are technically hybrid structure/text editors which support editing at the higher level of the syntax tree in structure mode, while allowing expression edits in text mode.
 They copy a number of concepts from block-based editors, such as the graphical representation of statements, which are manipulated as atomic units, presented graphically with distinct colouring, can be dragged-and-dropped with mouse gestures, and the provision of statement palettes from which statements may be chosen.

 Other elements are modelled on traditional text editors, such as display of the program as linear text, keyboard-driven editing, and free-form editing at the expression level.

 An academic study has compared effectiveness of frame-based editors to text editors for beginning programmers.

 Application

 Currently, frame-based editors are used in educational systems to facilitate entry into programming for novice programmers, or to support the transition for learners from educational block-based systems, such as App Inventor, Scratch, Snap!, or Alice, to professional, text based programming environments.

 Theoretically, these types of editors can be used for manipulation of any structured text, including computer programs, web pages, and XML files.
 The editor benefits especially non-professional users, such as novices or casual programmers, due to its support for discoverability of statements and reduction of syntax errors.

 Examples

-Two examples of frame-based editors are the BlueJ and Greenfoot educational development environments.
+There are several examples of frame-based editors.
+The earliest are in the BlueJ and Greenfoot educational development environments.
 Both support frame-based editing for the Stride programming language.

+Later examples include the Strype system (a Python-based frame editor) and Elan, an educational programming language.